 Distal Femur Resection The distal femoral native anatomical boney structures of the operative compartment should be resected such that a planar surface is created with adequate space and in orientation of proper surgical alignment for implantation of distal portion of femoral implant.
-Distal implant thickness is 6.5 mm and typical distal resection is accomplished with the block marked "0" (or 6.5 mm) (Figure 22).
-The standard method for resecting the distal femur is to place the distal cutting block between the resected proximal tibia and native distal femur along with a short spacer rail indicating current joint laxity (minimum 8 mm with "0" Cutting block).
-One rimmed pin is then placed in the central pin hole and the distal resection is made in extension with the spacer rail in place, taking care to avoid excessive posterior saw excursion that may damage soft tissues along the posterior aspect of the knee (Figure 23).
+Distal implant thickness is 6.5 mm and typical distal resection is accomplished with the block marked "0" (or 6.5 mm) (Figure 25).
+The standard method for resecting the distal femur is to place the distal cutting block with the leg in extension between the resected proximal tibia and native distal femur along with a short spacer rail indicating current joint laxity (minimum 8 mm with "0" Cutting block).
+One rimmed pin is then placed in the central pin hole and the distal resection is made in extension with the spacer rail in place, taking care to avoid excessive posterior saw excursion that may damage soft tissues along the posterior aspect of the knee (Figure 26).
 Complete distal femoral resection using 1.27 mm or 1.35 mm thick narrow saw blade.
 Remove the distal femur cutting block.
 Then check the extension joint space using the resected gap sticks.
-(See page 17) Tip: +/- 1 mm or +/- 2 mm distal blocks may be selected to aid correction of imbalance in conjunction with the identified short spacer rail (Figure 24a and 24b).
-Tip: The distal resection may also be completed in flexion (Figure 25).
+(See page 17) Tip: +/- 1 mm or +/- 2 mm distal blocks may be selected to aid correction of imbalance in conjunction with the identified short rail (Figure 27 and 28).
+Note: The distal resection may also be completed in flexion (Figure 29).
 Making the distal resection in flexion will allow for visualization of the saw to avoid posterior neurovascular structures.
 If resecting in flexion, a minimum of two pins will be needed to ensure alignment is maintained.
 Pinning the top two parallel pins will provide the greatest stability, however one pin on the top row, and one pin on the opposite side of the bottom row may also be used.
-To resect in flexion remove the short spacer rail.
+To resect in flexion, remove the short spacer rail.
 The removal hook may be used to aid removal of spacer.

-Figure 24a Figure 24b
+Figure 27 Figure 28

-Tip: Provision has been made to allow for up to two millimeters of additional resection to be completed if needed after initial resection has been completed and assessed (Figure 29).
-In order to accommodate this the top two holes (indicated by rings) must be pinned with non-rimmed pins to allow proper alignment of the re-cutting blocks (Figure 26).
+Tip: Provision has been made to allow for up to two millimeters of additional resection to be completed if needed after initial resection has been completed and assessed (Figure 34).
+In order to accommodate this the top two holes (indicated by rings) must be pinned with non-rimmed pins to allow proper alignment of the re-cutting blocks (Figure 30).
 This is completed by leaving the two non-rimmed pins in place after the initial distal resection has been completed.
-If after assessing the post-resected joint balance additional distal resection is needed, either the 1 mm or 2 mm distal re-cutting block may be used by aligning the re-cutting block over the two rimmed pins through the holes indicated with the desired amount of additional resection (Figure 27).
+If after assessing the post-resected joint balance additional distal resection is needed, either the 1 mm or 2 mm distal re-cutting block may be used by aligning the re-cutting block over the two rimmed pins through the holes indicated with the desired amount of additional resection (Figure 31).
 Tip: The furthest outer pins (indicated by padlock symbol) have been angled to provide additional fixation if needed.
-The holes on this row are convergent such that no more than one pin may be used on this row to prevent creating stress concentrations (Figure 28a and 28b).
+The holes on this row are convergent such that no more than one pin may be used on this row to prevent creating stress concentrations (Figure 32 and 33).
 Tip: It is recommended that no more than 3 (three) pins be used to fix distal cutting block to avoid creating postoperative stress concentrations created by voids.
-This would represent two pins in the top row of holes and one in the bottom.
-It is possible to fix the block using only ONE pin (as described in Figure 24).
+A three-pin configuration would include two pins in the top row of holes and one in the bottom.
+It is possible to fix the block using only ONE pin(as described in Figures 26-28).
 It is recommended the distal cutting block should be secured with the fewest number of pins needed to adequately fix the block for the preferred resection technique.